Who is the South Norwood Community Festival (SNCF)?

 Can I apply to be a stallholder?

 You must register your interest on this link 3-10 months prior to the festival date.
-This year's cut off date is 30 April 2023.
+Currently stallholder applications are open.

 Can I apply to perform on the main stage as a band, artist or performer?

 You must register your interest on this link 5-10 months prior to the festival date.
-This year's shut off cut is 30 March 2023.
+Band applications are open from 1 - 30 November 2023.

 Lost Children